nicfornicola/Compression/README.md

 Run "mvn test" in a command line in the dir with the pom.xml

 # Compile and run instructions:
-(This is for running in src/main/java/)
+This is for running in src/main/java/
-(if it says .txt, it could be any file extension)
+If it says .txt, it could be any file extension

+Note: in example commands, "->" means a returns b, do not include "->" in command line

 Huffman and LZW:
 -------------------